Succeeding in a Globalized World

 In the 21st century, all commerce—the exchange of goods, services, information, and money—is inherently global, connected to international supply chains and financial institutions, population shifts, global weather patterns, and a wide variety of other global factors.

-Our program is rooted in the liberal arts with commerce at its core.
-It starts with the conviction that success in this globalized world requires well-developed language skills, historical understanding, and cultural awareness integrated with familiarity with business strategy and organizational cultures.
-Students travel to places like Paris, Singapore, and Santiago.
-They pursue internships and research with international companies, some of which are headquartered in Columbus.
-They interact with expert practitioners in the business and non-profit world who have deep knowledge and experience to share.
+To prepare for success in this globalized world, Global Commerce majors develop foreign language skills, historical understanding, and cultural awareness integrated with familiarity with business strategy, structures, and organizational cultures.
+Language study at or beyond the intermediate level is a fundamental requirement of the Global Commerce major.
+Students develop their cultural fluency skills further at Denison and when they travel to places like Paris, Shanghai, and Santiago.
+They pursue internships with international companies in locations both abroad and in the U.S., including in nearby Columbus.
+They interact with expert practitioners in the for-profit and non-profit sectors who have deep knowledge and experience to share.

 This unique major is possible because of Denison’s strengths across the liberal arts, our remarkably accomplished alumni network, our wide range of global programs, our proximity to Columbus, one of the nation’s largest and most thriving cities, and our location in Ohio, one of the states most friendly to international business.